 Online associate degree programs related to mental health counseling prepare students for entry-level work in the mental health profession or for advanced study in the field.
 While a bachelor's degree is typically required for certification as a mental health counselor, many students pursue an online associate degree to break into the field.
-Programs at this level typically take around two years to complete.
-Some may require on-site supervised experiences, for which students may need to complete criminal background checks.
+Majors that include mental health counseling courses include human services, social work, and alcohol and drug counseling.
+Associate's degree programs typically take around two years to complete.
+These programs may be offered fully online or in hybrid formats that include on-site supervised internship experiences, for which students may need to complete criminal background checks.

 Associate Degree with Mental Health Counseling Coursework

 Distance learning or campus-based programs specifically in mental health counseling are uncommon, since becoming a counselor requires a broader education.
 However, students could find online programs in related fields that contain coursework involving mental health and/or counseling topics.
 These may include associate's degrees in human services, alcohol and drug counseling or social work.
 Online associate's-level programs in these areas of study are typically found through community colleges or private distance education schools.

 Distance learning students watch or read lectures, complete assignments, take tests and participate in discussions all within a virtual classroom available through schools' websites.
 Message boards, chat rooms and email may be used to foster interaction between instructors and their students.

 Coursework in a mental health counseling associate's program can usually be completed totally online, but some schools require students to participate in internships or practicum experiences in order to apply their knowledge in a supervised environment.
 Such on-site requirements typically involve part-time hours on a weekly basis for the duration of a semester or term.